bccomputerscience/COMPB5/Syllabus.md

 retroactively drop you if you miss one of the “last day” to drop the course dates.
 These dates are listed in class schedule and in the online campus schedule “Important Dates” section.
 It is also expected that students will notify me before class in the rare instance of needing to leave class early.
 Students, not notifying me in advance, will be marked absent upon their early departure.

 ### Online Courses
 This course is conducted entirely online, which means you do not have to be on campus to complete any portion of it.
-You will participate in the course using BC's learning management system called CANVAS.
+You will participate in the course using BC's learning management system called CANVAS which can be accessed through BC's Portal [Inside BC](https://portal.bakersfieldcollege.edu/) or at [BC Canvas](https://kccd.instructure.com/).

+At times the District and College's Information Technology Services Departments will perform maintenance on the various web platforms which will result in them being unavailable.
+It is important to pay attention these email noticifactions and understand when such outages will occur.
+It may impede your ability to access our course management system, which means you may not be able to submit assignments.
+Please ensure any assignments due are turned in prior to the due dates and prior to any scheduled maitenance.

 ## Technology Requirements